Fibres

 Regular fibre consumption can contribute to a wide variety of health benefits consumers seek

-Dependent on the type and amount consumed on a regular basis, dietary fibre not only aids digestion but can also offer a variety of other benefits, including:
+Ingredion’s fibre ingredients help address both nutritional goals and technical challenges in formulation.
+Dependent on the type and amount consumed on a regular basis, dietary fibre not only aids digestion, but can also offer a variety of other benefits*, including:

 Enrich your products with Ingredion’s proven fibre solutions